 The purpose of the GME Admissions Reporting Standards is to aid in creating trust, educating junior colleagues or those new to GME admissions, and standardizing reporting, so candidates can accurately compare across programs.
 In response to requests from the membership, GMAC formed a task force at the beginning of 2019 to revise the MBA Reporting Criteria (in effect 2000 to 2013) into new GME Admissions Reporting Standards ("Standards").
 These new standards are intended to align with the transformation of our industry and today's best practices.

 You can download a copy of the Standards below (under Related Resources) to serve as a reference as you update your marketing collateral/properties and prepare submissions to ranking publications.
-We have also extracted the tables and made them available for you to conveniently capture and save your data.
+We have also extracted the tables and made them available for you to capture and save your data conveniently.

-GMAC extends our sincerest gratitude to the 2019/2020 task force for the many hours of work in not only revising the Standards, but also making themselves available for conferences, webinars, and Zoom calls to address the questions of the membership.
+GMAC extends our sincerest gratitude to the current task force for the many hours of work in revising the Standards and making themselves available for conferences, webinars, and Zoom calls to address the membership questions.

-- Marci Armstrong, Southern Methodist University; Cox School of Business (chair)
+- Marci Armstrong: Southern Methodist University - Cox School of Business

-- Jay Bryant, University of California San Diego; Rady School of Management
+- Valerie D. James: University of California – Davis Graduate School of Management

-- Stefanie Slade, New York University; NYU Stern School of Business
+- Adam Smith: New York University - Stern School of Business

 - Nita Swinsick: Georgetown University - McDonough School of Business